 2. In the Device Manager window, expand Network adapters, from the list pick the wireless adapter and do a right-click on it and select Properties or simply double click on it.

-3. In the Properties window, switch to Power Management tab, here make sure that option Allow the computer to turn off this device to save power is checked/enabled.
+3. In the Properties window, switch to the Power Management tab, here make sure that the option Allow the computer to turn off this device to save power is checked/enabled.

 Click OK, close Device Manager and reboot the system, the issue should be fixed significantly.